talbotcpp/sequence/README.md

 template<std::unsigned_integral SIZE = size_t>
 struct sequence_traits {

-// 'size_type' is the type of the size field for fixed storage.
+// `size_type` is the type of the size field for fixed storage.
 This allows small sequences of
 // small types to be made significantly more space efficient by representing the size with a
-// smaller type than size_t.
+// smaller type than `size_t`.
 This size reduction may (or may not) also result in faster run times.
 // (Note that this type is not used in this structure.
-Using it for 'capacity' complicates
+Using it for `capacity` complicates
-// sequence_storage without offering any real benefits, and it's not correct for 'increment'
+// sequence_storage without offering any real benefits, and it's not correct for `increment`
 // because the SBO (see below) may be small but the dynamic size large.)

 using size_type = SIZE;

-// 'storage' specifies how the capacity is allocated:
+// `storage` specifies how the capacity is allocated:
 //
-// STATIC:   The capacity is embedded in the sequence object (like std::inplace_vector or boost::static_vector).
+// STATIC:   The capacity is embedded in the sequence object (like `std::inplace_vector` or
-//           The capacity cannot change size or move.
+//			`boost::static_vector`).
+The capacity cannot change size or move.
 //
 // FIXED:    The capacity is dynamically allocated.
 The capacity cannot change size.
 Clearing the sequence
 //           deallocates the capacity.
 Erasing the sequence does not deallocate the capacity.
 This is like
-//           a std::vector which has been reserved and not allowed to reallocate, except that the in-class
+//           a `std::vector` which has been reserved and not allowed to reallocate, except that the in-class
 //           storage is only one pointer.
-The size(s) are in the dynamic allocation and can be sized.
+The size(s) are in the dynamic allocation and are of type `size_type`.
 //
-// VARIABLE: The capacity is dynamically allocated (like std::vector).
+// VARIABLE: The capacity is dynamically allocated (like `std::vector`).
 The capacity can change and move.
-//           Neither clearing nor erasing the sequence deallocates the capacity (like std::vector).
+//           Neither clearing nor erasing the sequence deallocates the capacity (like `std::vector`).
 //
 // BUFFERED: The capacity may be embedded (buffered) or dynamically allocated (like boost::small_vector).
 //           The capacity can change and move.
 Clearing the sequence deallocates the capacity if it was